dmitry-korolev/light-observable/docs/consume/reduce.md

 ) => (stream: Observable<T>) => Promise<R>
 ```

-Starts consuming a source, reducing it to the single value with a provided function starting from an initial value.
+Starts consuming a source `stream`, reducing it to the single value with a provided `fn` starting from an `initial` value.
 Returns a Promise, which resolves with a resulting value when the source completes, or rejects if the source errors.

 ```typescript
 import { interval } from 'light-observable/observable'